Between 60 – 70 children in Northern Ireland are diagnosed with cancer each year.

 The Children’s Cancer Unit Charity’s mission is to support the work of the existing unit and staff at the Royal Belfast Hospital for Sick Children in providing care for children with cancer and blood disorders.
-This includes funding equipment and resources such as staff training and research.

-A longer term objective of the Charity is to achieve a dedicated Haematology and Oncology Unit for children at the new children’s hospital planned for Northern Ireland in the next 5 years.
+A longer term objective of the Charity is to achieve a dedicated Haematology and Oncology Unit for children at the new children’s hospital planned for Northern Ireland in the next 5-7 years.
 This will ensure a sharp focus on facilities and treatment for patients and for high level research into cancer and blood disorders.

 In 2014 the NICCUF was rebranded as the Children’s Cancer Unit Charity.

 The Children’s Cancer Unit Charity is a registered charity formed and run by local people.
 It depends on donations to support the work of medical and nursing professionals at the Children’s Cancer and Haematology Unit in the Royal Belfast Hospital for Sick Children.
-The Fund is led by a Board of Trustees drawn from the Northern Ireland community.
+The Charity is led by a Board of Trustees drawn from the Northern Ireland community.
 They are: